 TIP: Coating the seeds with a fungicide offers protection against mold and fungus growth.

-Upon emerging from the soil, pumpkins growers breath a big sigh of relief.
-We can close our eyes and almost see a thousand pound fruit nestled amongst lush, green pumpkin leaves.
-As we open our eyes, we immediately begin a new set of worries over nurturing the newborn seedlings in their indoors environment.
+Upon emerging from the soil, pumpkin growers breathe a big sigh of relief.
+Now, we can close our eyes and almost see a thousand-pound fruit nestled amongst lush, green pumpkin leaves.
+As we open our eyes, we immediately begin a new set of worries over nurturing the newborn seedlings in their indoor environment.

-Let there be light- – and plenty of it: The newborn pumpkin seedling immediately needs light, as much and as direct light as possible.
+The newborn pumpkin seedling immediately needs light, as much and as direct light as possible.
 Placing it by a window with a southern exposure is the first step.
-This alone may not prove to be enough for the seedling to grow healthy and strong.
+However, this alone may not prove to be enough for the seedling to grow healthy and strong.
 First, the sun is not up as long in the spring as it is in the summer.
 Second, there are many rainy spring days with little or no direct sun.
-Use an artificial grow light, or use florescent lighting to supplement the available sunlight.
-Place the pumpkins 6 to 8 inches below the light on cloudy days, and at night.
+Use an artificial grow light.
+Or, use florescent lighting to supplement the available sunlight.
+Place the seedlings 6 to 8 inches below the light on cloudy days and at night, too.
 The seedling will benefit from as much light as possible.

-Let There be Water- – in just the right amount: Provide water to the pumpkin every couple of days.
+Provide water to the pumpkin every couple of days.
 Do not soak the soil each day.
 Overly wet soil is one of the basic ingredients for damping off disease.
-Let the soil dry out a little on the top first, then water thoroughly.
+Rather, let the soil dry out a little on the top first, then water thoroughly.

-Feed me, feed me: Your seedlings do not need a lot of extra nutrients in the first few days of it’s life.
+Your seedlings do not need a lot of extra nutrients in the first few days of its life.
 Your seed starting mix should have plenty of nutrients.
-The seed also has some stored inside of it.
-After several days, add a little liquid fertilizer to the water.
+The seed also has some energy stored inside of it.
+Then, after several days, add a little liquid fertilizer to the water.
 You do not need to give it full strength.

-When the roots are coming out the bottom of the pot, it is time to plant your seedling in the soil, weather permitting.
-Hopefully, you have timed this to the last frost, or have prepared a protective cover.
-If not, keep the bottom of the tray moist, or put some extra soil in the bottom of the tray.
+When the roots are coming out the bottom of the pot, it is time to plant your seedling into the pumpkin patch, weather permitting.
+Hopefully, you timed this to the last frost date in your area, or you have prepared a protective cover.
+If not, hold off transplanting them for a couple of days.
+Meanwhile, keep the bottom of the tray moist, or put some extra soil in the bottom of the tray.
 Or, transplant seedlings to a larger pot.

-Those of us who have grown seedling indoors for any number of years, know what “Damping Off” disease is.
+Those of us who have experience growing seedlings indoors know that “Damping Off” disease is the biggest worry.
 This is a white mold that forms on the top of the soil.
 Damping Off disease flourishes in cold, wet, damp weather, along with little sunshine.
 It quickly spreads across the soil and wilts the seedling.
-Take it’s habitat away, and the disease can not survive.
+Take its habitat away, and the disease cannot survive.
 Pumpkins on the other hand, love just the opposite conditions.
-So, the more you make conditions ideal for pumpkins, the more likely you will avoid this problem.
+So, the more you make conditions ideal for pumpkins, the more will likely you avoid this problem.

 If you do experience problems, do not give up hope.
 Here are some things you can do to minimize or eliminate disease problems:

 Note: If you direct sow seeds into the soil, you can plant earlier than seedlings.
-The seeds will need warm soil to germinate.
+However, the seeds still need warm soil to germinate.
 While you can successfully grow giant pumpkins in most areas by direct seeding, you have taken a couple weeks off the growing season.
 If you are growing anything other than the giant pumpkin varieties, the season is amply long enough in most areas to direct sow your seeds.

 I know, you plan to do what the rest of us do each year…..beat the season and plant early.
 After all, maybe there will be no more frost.
 If you do so, be prepared to over up on cold or frosty nights.